WylosowanyNick/16-Games-in-Cpp/README.md

 ## Building and Running the games

 - Download [SFML (GCC 7.3.0 MinGW (DW2) - 32-bit)](https://www.sfml-dev.org/download.php).
 SFML should be organized in this project folder, as presented in [tree.txt](tree.txt) (Simply extract and rename appropriately SFML.)
 - For building the games MinGW is required.
-Having installed MinGW run script *Makefile.cmd*.
+Having installed MinGW run script *Build.cmd*.
 - To run the games one should run script *Run.cmd*, which includes the path to necessary DLLs for the game running.

 ## License